Fennec Fox Press

 Not that, as a self-publisher, I've ever worried about having my book on a bookstore's bookshelves.
 The bulk of my earnings come from eBook sales.
 But if I convinced a local bookstore grant me a special bookstore event (such as a reading, a signing, etc.), they usually will want to sell the books themselves.
 Some independent bookstores will accept consignment sales, but most would prefer to buy the books from Ingram (or a similar reputable wholesaler) using their own discount service, to control the stock.
 If you've priced the book high enough that the bookstore can (as I put it before) consider putting it on its shelves, those bookstores may be more willing to give you those special event opportunities.

 I don't want to close any doors, so I TRY to price my books with that "bookstore signing eligible" incentive in mind.
 At current costs, I've standardizing my print books as 6"x9" trade paperbacks (an industry standard size) which cost $18.99 retail (discounts generally come from the bookseller's share).
 This is actually proving to be a little LOW to reach that $2 profit per sale margin, but I haven't been able to find anyone in the industry pricing comparable trade paperbacks any higher, so I can't justify (even to myself) pricing my books any higher.

 I'm still considering options at hardback.
 One of these days...

-Of course, if enough people join our mailing list, there may be the occasional sale or discount that will make book, ebook, or both cheaper.
+Of course, if enough people join our mailing list, there may be the occasional sale or discount that will make book, ebook, audiobook, or all three cheaper.

 Copyright © Fennec Fox Press.
 All rights reserved.